chashkaalex/chashkaalex-silver-street-poker/README.md

 ##  Some very basic usage notes:
 You will need node.js (and npm) installed on your machine.
-After you download the code, just run `node app.js` from the location of the files with your favorite shell.
+After you download the code, just run `node app.js` from the location of the files with your favorite CLI.
 The room will be immediatly accessible on your localhost:3000.
 Your friends can access it through a tunnel service (i.e. ngrok) or with the right port forwarding on your router - just through your ip or a ddns service provided url (we use noip, for example).
 Sure, you can just deploy it on some webserver service like Heroku, but for the sake of just a game night for a few friends a local host will definitely suffice.
 Additionally you can use a game manager menu.
 In order to do that you just have to login as gameManager and will get the menu instead of a regular room.
 The menu gives some basic backup capabilities, on option to remove an unwanted player and to lock the game (forbid new logins).
 Other capabilities (make a player fold, rebuy etc.) will be added, hopefully soon.